 Suddenly everyone wanted to use VR themes.
 These included the likes of Final Mission (1993) about the use of VR targeting systems to brainwash Air Force pilots; the entirely ridiculous Ghost in the Machine (1994) about a serial killer who becomes translated into cyberspace and ends up somehow able to control machinery; the tv series VR Troopers (1994-6) featuring teens fighting off threats from virtual reality; the tv series VR.
-5 (1995) where Lori Singer discovers a secret virtual world left by her father; Darkdrive (1997) concerning a VR prison; Dreamtrips (1999) where a woman becomes lost in a simulation of her dreams; Ghost Machine (2009) where a VR simulation is invaded by a ghost; and the Christmas episode of the horror anthology Holidays (2016).
+5 (1995) where Lori Singer discovers a secret virtual world left by her father; while VR prisons feature in both Cyber Vengeance (1995), where paying elites are able to hunt inmates, and Darkdrive (1997); Dreamtrips (1999) where a woman becomes lost in a simulation of her dreams; Ghost Machine (2009) where a VR simulation is invaded by a ghost; and the Christmas episode of the horror anthology Holidays (2016).

-For a time, VR turned up in all sorts of odd films including the Michael Crichton-based sexual harassment thriller Disclosure (1994) and the slasher film Jason X (2001), even an episode of Mad About You entitled Virtual Reality (1994).
+For a time, VR turned up in all sorts of odd films including the Michael Crichton-based sexual harassment thriller Disclosure (1994) and the slasher film Jason X (2001), even an episode of Mad About You entitled Virtual Reality (1994), while Batman became trapped in VR by The Riddler in the What is Reality?
+(1992) episode of the animated Batman series.
 Virtual Sexuality (1999) was a teen romance where VR was used as an explain-all that caused a teenage girl’s idealised guy to suddenly be made flesh after a computer glitch.
 Level Five (1996) was really a documentary about the Battle of Okinawa with a wraparound involving VR games.
 Digimon: The Movie (2000) is a copy of the Pokemon phenomenon concerning cute creatures that inhabit the internet.
 There’s even a VR gag at the end of the James Bond film Die Another Day (2002) and a VR scheme that is part of the villain’s plot in the teenage spy film Stormbreaker (2006).
 Death House (2017) features notorious killers imprisoned inside simulations of their crimes.